Welcome to Our Community Cup Coffeehouse!

 We do not charge a fee but rather provide this experience in the gift economy.
 Please come and participate and share a gift with us according to your ability as a symbol of gratitude.
 The relationship we have with you is based on trust, which we need more of in our world.
 You trust us to provide a worthwhile experience and we trust that you will support us.
 We set a suggested amount for each event but then allow you to give whatever amount you feel that you can afford.
 You will determine what value our coffeehouse can provide to you.

 So that everyone can get the most out of their experience at the coffeehouse, there will only be one rule that everyone must follow and that is the Golden Rule:

 Do unto others as you would have them do unto you.

-We will be open every Friday night.
+We are open every Friday night except for holidays.
 Hope to see you soon!

 - Eric Rapp December 16th

 - Blind Sample & The Untrue Blues Band with Madison Martin January 6th

 - Becca Gohn with Amanda Nolan January 27th